 Kaufman, Joan & Charney, Dennis.
 (2001).
 Effects of early stress on brain structure and function: Implications for understanding the relationship between child maltreatment and depression.
 Development and psychopathology.
 13. 451-71.
 10.1017/S0954579401003030.

 Kyle J.J.
 McLachlan, Catharine R. Gale.
 (2018).
 The effects of psychological distress and its interaction with socioeconomic position on risk of developing four chronic diseases.
 Journal of Psychosomatic Research, Volume 109,Pages 79-85,

 Middlemiss W, Granger DA, Goldberg WA, Nathans L. (2012).
 Asynchrony of mother-infant hypothalamic-pituitary-adrenal axis activity following extinction of infant crying responses induced during the transition to sleep.
 Early Human Development 88: 227-32.

 Smarius, L., Strieder, T., Loomans, E., Doreleijers, T., Vrijkotte, T., Gemke, R. and van Eijsden, M. (2016).
 Excessive infant crying doubles the risk of mood and behavioral problems at age 5: evidence for mediation by maternal characteristics.
 European Child & Adolescent Psychiatry, [online] 26(3), pp.293-302.

-2. It ignores your baby’s very real night-time needs
+2. Ignores your baby’s night-time needs

 One of the goals of baby sleep training is to teach babies to “sleep through the night”.
 There are a couple of problems with this: